freemanforever/freemanforever/README.md

 ### Hi there and welcome to my Github page!
 #

-💻 HTML, CSS, JavaScript, React, Node.js
+💻 I fond of HTML, CSS, JavaScript, React, Node.js

-⚡
+ Owner of 3 beautiful :smile_cat:

+In :heartpulse: with Twitch.tv, Board with nails

 <!--
 **freemanforever/freemanforever** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.